mattiaerre/supersonic-lobster/falcor-routes/README.md

 # falcor-routes

-You can play with the endpoints and queries listed below using [falcor-postman](https://github.com/opentable/falcor-postman) at the following url:
+You can play with the endpoints and the queries listed below using [falcor-postman](https://github.com/opentable/falcor-postman) at the following url:

 [https://supersonic-lobster.herokuapp.com/falcor-postman/](https://supersonic-lobster.herokuapp.com/falcor-postman/)